e-johnstonn/SalesCopilot/data/BLOG.md

 ## Integrating SalesGPT with Deep Lake

-By using Deep Lake as a vector store for our knowledge base, we can quickly and easily retrieve only the most relevant info to provide to the LLM.
+By using Deep Lake as a vector database for our knowledge base, we can quickly and easily retrieve only the most relevant info to provide to the LLM.
 The knowledge base we're using here is [this list of common customer objections](https://blog.hubspot.com/sales/handling-common-sales-objections).
 Before we get into the code, here's a rough overview of how it works:

 ![enter image description here](https://i.imgur.com/enyKesB.png)

 First, we take our knowledge base and embed it, storing the embeddings in a Deep Lake vector database.
-Then, when we detect an objection in the transcript, we embed the objection and use it to search our database, retrieving the most similar guidelines.
-We then pass those guidelines along with the objection to the LLM and send the result to the user.
+Then, when we detect an objection in the transcript, we embed the objection and use it to search our database, retrieving the most similar excerpts from the knowledgeb base.
+We then pass those excerpts along with the objection to the LLM, get a response, and send the result to the user.

 ### Creating, Loading, and Querying Our Database
 We're going to define a class that handles the database creation, database loading, and database querying.